 Price: Free to attend events; organizer subscription from $19.99/month

-Best for: People who want to be introduced to a small group rather than building one-on-one connections
+How it works: Aimed at people who want to be introduced to a small group rather than building one-on-one connections

 Pros: Group matching removes initiation pressure, personality-based compatibility, novel approach that many find less intimidating